michaelli00/CMSC412/fin.md

   - **Linked Scheme** (links several index blocks) and **Multilevel index** (1st index block points to 2nd level index block)

+**Sticky Bit**: indicates file should be kept in memory after the program terminates

 **Free Space Management**: done using **bit vector** or **linked list** (of free blocks)

 **Recovery** ensures system crash doesn't cause inconsistencies: **Log Structured File System** (all metadata/transactions written to logs) or **snapshot** (view of file system at a specific time)

+**Virtual File System (VFS)**: allows clients to access different types of file systems in a uniform way

+**LDT** defines base and limit registers for segments.
+Since all users are in range $2-4$ GB, they can use same LDT entry

+User can't access APIC since it needs protection so user can't change interrupt handling via APIC

+Base/Limit registers require a contiguous allocation of memory

+**Hard link**: 2 files with same inode. **Symbolic link**: store linked file name

+`Alloc_Pageable_Page` needs virtual address to clear page table entry bit to say it's no longer in memory

+Even though kernel is not pageable, page fault can still occur in a system call when the kernel page is not in memory

+Needed to copy kernel page directory to user page directory since user may need to run in kernel mode for system calls

+To make page table pageable, need to allocate page table from pageable memory, and on page fault, check if page table is present

+Seek doesn't require disk head moving, only a pointer update